 There’s no question that the Tesla brand rules the EV world.
 If you have one of these electric cars, you’ve probably pondered the cost of ownership.
 Obviously, one of the most expensive aspects is the battery replacement that will occur at some point.
 How much does it cost to replace a Tesla battery?

-In this guide, we look at the average Tesla battery replacement cost, so you can budget accordingly.
-We also cover some of the top symptoms that the battery is failing and look at whether you can get warranty coverage for the replacement.
-At the end of our article, we also talk about the possibility of transferring the Tesla battery warranty, so you can get protection if you purchase a used model.
+In this guide, I look at the average Tesla battery replacement cost, so you can budget accordingly.
+I also cover some of the top symptoms that the battery is failing and look at whether you can get warranty coverage for the replacement.
+At the end of the article, I also talk about the possibility of transferring the Tesla battery warranty, so you can get protection if you purchase a used model.

 Along with the new battery, you may need to spend extra on the connectors and wiring needed during the installation.
 There will also be a labor cost, which could be $175 or more per hour.
 Because you need to visit a mechanic that understands the Tesla lineup, the labor charge will generally be more than those dealing with gas-powered engines.

 READ MORE: Mechanic Labor Rates Per Hour – US Market

 If you’ve just purchased a brand-new Tesla, you won’t need to think about a battery replacement for several years, but it still makes sense to budget accordingly.
 Tesla claims that the Model S and Model X retain about ninety percent capacity even once the vehicle hits 200,000 miles.

 If you drive an average amount of miles, it could take you about 15 years to hit this mark.
 If you plan to get rid of the Tesla before this, you may never have to replace the battery.

 The Tesla battery pack consists of several modules that make up the entire unit.
 If there’s an issue with one module within the pack, the entire thing needs to be replaced.